digital-fabric/polyphony/README.md

 $ gem install polyphony
 ```

+Or add it to your Gemfile, you know the drill.

 ## Getting Started

 Polyphony is designed to help you write high-performance, concurrent code in
-Ruby.
-It does so by turning every call which might block, such as `sleep` or
+Ruby, without using threads.
+It does so by turning every call which might block,
-`read` into a concurrent operation, which yields control to an event reactor.
+such as `Kernel#sleep` or `IO#read` into a concurrent operation, which yields
-The reactor, in turn, may schedule other operations once they can be resumed.
-In
+control to an event reactor.
+The reactor, in turn, may schedule other operations
-that manner, multiple ongoing operations may be processed concurrently.
+once they can be resumed.
+In that manner, multiple ongoing operations may be
+processed concurrently.

-There are multiple ways to start a concurrent operation, the most common of
+The simplest way to start a concurrent operation is using `Kernel#spin`:
-which is `Kernel#spin`:

 ```ruby
 require 'polyphony'